-3. Make long cast with your lure making sure that your retrieve will bring the bait through the desired strike zone.
+3. Make a long cast with your lure making sure that your retrieve will bring the bait through the desired strike zone.

 4. Start off by giving the jerkbait 4-5 hard and fast pulled with your rod.
 This will get the fishing lure down to your desired fishing depth.

 5. Pause that bait for a period of 30 seconds to a minute.
 It is important to pay very close attention to your line here.
-Bites will be subtle and you may not feel it right away.
+Bites will be subtle and you may not feel them right away.